 Can I get the COVID-19 vaccine if I am pregnant?

 Pregnant or nursing mothers were not included in the initial COVID-19 vaccine studies.
-Because of this, you may read some conflicting information about the safety of this vaccine in pregnant women.
+Because of this, you may read some conflicting information about the recommendations for this vaccine in pregnant women.
 However, many health organizations in the United States such as the Centers for Disease Control and Prevention (CDC) are encouraging pregnant women to get the vaccine because of the high risk of illness or death associated with COVID-19 infection.
 Professional organizations such as the American Academy of Pediatrics and the American College of Gynecologists and the Society for Maternal-Fetal Medicine also recommend that pregnant women consider getting the COVID-19 vaccine.

 It is also important to note that the vaccines that should be avoided during pregnancy are usually vaccines that contain the live virus.
 In this case, the COVID-19 vaccine does not contain a live virus, nor does it have an inactive form of the live virus inside.
 You cannot get COVID-19 from the COVID-19 vaccines.